-mechanisms that underlie long-term change, such as wave-mean flow interactions, must be identified and understood.
-The latter are also important in terms of understanding and predicting the behavior of the AIM system over the short term, and toward this end wave coupling between the lower and upper atmosphere has emerged in this panel report as one of a few core high-priority research areas for the future decade.
+This goal triggers two major implications.
+First, long-term observations that best inform us about the degree of change, and that best serve to constrain models, must be protected if long-term change of the AIM system is to be understood and predicted.
+Second, fundamental processes and mechanisms that underlie long-term change, such as wave-mean flow interactions, must be identified and understood.
+The latter are also important in terms of understanding and predicting the behavior of the AIM system over the short term, and towards this end wave coupling between the lower and upper atmosphere has emerged in this panel report as one of a few core high-priority research areas for the future decade.